cosmos/sdk-tutorials/academy/xl-run-prod/3-genesis.md

 When you run your chain with `myprojectd start`, the software will build from a genesis.
 This genesis needs to contain:

 1. The original validators and their stakes.
-2. The original state values that you see fit.
-This can be, for instance, the original parameters of your world if you are building a metaverse, or the original USD price of your token if you are building a stable coin.
+2. The original state values as you see fit.
+For instance, this can be the original parameters of your world if you are building a metaverse, or the original USD price of your token if you are building a stable coin.

 ## Generate

 You are going to build this genesis file progressively.
-The genesis contains a lot of information such as [minting](https://hub.cosmos.network/main/resources/genesis.html#mint), [staking](https://hub.cosmos.network/main/resources/genesis.html#staking) or [slashing](https://hub.cosmos.network/main/resources/genesis.html#slashing) parameters.
+The genesis contains a lot of information, such as [minting](https://hub.cosmos.network/main/resources/genesis.html#mint), [staking](https://hub.cosmos.network/main/resources/genesis.html#staking), or [slashing](https://hub.cosmos.network/main/resources/genesis.html#slashing) parameters.
 You can adjust [these parameters](https://hub.cosmos.network/main/resources/genesis.html) if you know what you are doing.

 <!--